Notice of Pre-AIA or AIA Status

 wherein a low voltage (Figure 4 P3 S4i/GWi low [0098]) of the write scan signal (GWi) is set to a first gate low voltage ([0109] in the third period P3 scan driver 20 supplies/sets signal GWi, depicted as low in figure 4), and [ ].

-Regarding claim 2, Chae discloses the display device of claim 1, wherein the write transistor (Figure 3 M2) and the initialization transistor (M8) are P-type transistors (paragraph [0083]).
+Regarding claim 2, Chae discloses the display device of claim 1, wherein the write transistor (Figure 3 M2) and the first initialization transistor (M8) are P-type transistors (paragraph [0083]).

-Regarding claim 3, Chae and Kim discloses the display device of claim 1, wherein a high voltage of the write scan signal (Chae: Figure 4 GBi) and a high voltage of the initialization scan signal (Chae: Figure 4 GWi) are set to a gate high voltage (Chae: Figure 4 implies the same high voltage for GBi and GWi.
+Regarding claim 3, Chae and Kim discloses the display device of claim 1, wherein a high voltage of the write scan signal (Chae: Figure 4 GBi) and a high voltage of the first initialization scan signal (Chae: Figure 4 GWi) are set to a gate high voltage (Chae: Figure 4 implies the same high voltage for GBi and GWi.
 Kim: paragraphs [0077]-[0080] selects between two different high levels for the initialization and write scan signals and provides examples when the selected signals are the same (such as figure 4 threshold compensation scan signal GC and initialization scan signal GI both selected to have high level VGH2 of the options VGH1 and VGH2).).

 Regarding claim 4, Kim discloses the display device of claim 1, wherein the first gate low voltage is a voltage higher than the second gate low voltage (Paragraph [0073] describes low voltage VGL2 is greater or higher than low voltage VGL1.).